 Until I acknowledge that there’s a problem, I can do nothing to improve it.
 Accepting my child’s condition as a fact enables me to make changes in our lifestyle so that my child can adapt better and our family can function well.

-There are several benefits from accepting the situations I cannot change:
+There are several benefits from accepting the situations I can’t change:

 Acceptance frees me to live.

-Once I accept the realities of my situation, I am free to live in the present rather than waiting on something to change.
+Once I accept the realities of my situation, I’m free to live in the present rather than waiting on something to change.
 When I don’t accept things the way they are, I put my life on hold.

 Acceptance allows me to find the positive.

 Acceptance brings change.

 Accepting my circumstances changes me, which can (and usually does) bring change to my situation.
-As I have accepted my child’s condition and made adjustments in my life, I have become a stronger person and hopefully a better mother.
+As I have accepted my child’s condition and made adjustments in my life, I’ve become a stronger person and hopefully a better mother.

 While choosing to accept the realities of life is key to living life intentionally, it doesn’t happen overnight.
-Don’t be discouraged at the process of dealing with difficult and strong emotions.
+Don’t be discouraged with the challenging process of dealing with difficult and strong emotions.
 Life may seem a little worse when you crash through denial, but everything will get better if you stick with it.

-Acceptance is not an easy road to travel, but it is a good one.
+Acceptance is not an easy road to travel, but it’s a good one.